US STOCKS-Wall St falls as jobs data supports Sept rate hike

 "I think if we have a disastrous employment report next month, that could give them pause," said Brad McMillan, chief investment officer for Commonwealth Financial in Waltham, Massachusetts.

-Eight of the 10 major S&P sectors were lower with the health index's 0.81 percent fall leading the decliners as biotechnology stocks slumped.
+Six of the 10 major S&P sectors were lower with the health index's 0.51 percent fall leading the decliners.
 The Nasdaq biotechnology index fell to a one-month low.

 Wall Street ended sharply lower on Thursday as weak earnings reports from media companies stirred fears that more viewers are ditching cable TV, dragging the sector to its worst two-day loss since the financial crisis.